 Masricani (American-Egyptian) Muslim sculptor creating works that focus on the perception of identity in a trasncultural atmosphere, reflections of personal history and remarks on social stigma.

 I am Interested in the intersections of what it means to be American, Muslim, Egyptian as a woman.
-I am working between the conflicting layers of each identity and meshing them into one to create a space for myself and materialize my perceptions of heritage, gender, religion and (a)sexuality.
+I am working between the conflicting layers of each identity and meshing them into one to create a space for myself and materialize my perceptions of heritage, gender, religion and sexuality.
 Due to the social stigma associated with my Middle Eastern culture and Muslim religion, I create work that confronts these misconceptions yet offering my own opinion on the tensions between the intersections of identity through formal and gestural works.
 Allowing the emotional strain that develops within the layers to speak and the space I inhabit to surface.
-Recent works are exploring identity politics and cultural protocols while navigating the limbo between my Egyptian heritage and American upbringing through textiles and sculpture.
+Recent works are exploring identity through grief and its force of reconciliation of potentially conflicting attributes of gender, religion and sexuality within an individual.